 I actually have a whole set of tests for the various balanced scorecards I see.
 In my role as a Strategy and Performance Consultant, I see a lots of ‘balanced scorecards’, and so called balanced scorecards.
 From my early days working for Norton & Kaplan I have seen most variations and alternatives.
 Many of these balanced scorecard tests I can run quickly in my head, such as how they are talking about and measuring the customer perspective.
 Other tests involve conversations with the client about their strategy, their underlying problems and how they want to manage.

-The most useful test of a balanced scorecard
+The most useful way to test a balanced scorecard

-However, I have one overall test.
+However, I have one overall way to test a balanced scorecard.
 A test that usually reveals how the balanced scorecard has been designed and how the balanced scorecard is being used.
 The test is very simple.

-I look at the measures and indicators on the scorecard, usually some sort of spreadsheet, and I ask myself: Ask yourself:”Given this information, what decisions could I, or should I, now take?”
+I look at the measures and indicators on the scorecard, usually some sort of spreadsheet, and I ask myself: “Given this information, what decisions could I, or should I, now take?”

 Even rarer do I find the information about what previous decisions may have been made about the situation I am looking at.
 Has someone already taken any remedial action?

 Most often the scorecard is simply a set of things that are easy to measure, put together in a report.

 Test a balanced scorecard to see if they read beyond page 9 of the first book

 There are a couple of simple tests to see if you have anything approaching the sort of balanced scorecard that Norton & Kaplan proposed, or one that is simple a set of measures that someone has decided to call a ‘balanced scorecard’.